Miguel Ángel Rodríguez: ICE-Alcatel scandal

 Rodríguez was tried in Costa Rica for allegedly receiving more than US$800,000 in payments from Alcatel, a French telecommunications company, in exchange for helping the company receive a government contract to provide 400,000 cell phone lines.
 In 2007, Christian Sapsizian, a former adjunct to the vice president of Alcatel for Latin America, pleaded guilty in the U.S. District Court of Miami to violating the Foreign Corrupt Practices Act by conspiring with Edgar Valverde (the president of Alcatel in Costa Rica) to bribe an "official" of the Costa Rican Institute of Electricity (ICE) and a "senior government official" of Costa Rica.
 Mr. Sapsizian was sentenced to 30 months in prison, three years of supervised release, and forfeiture of $261,500.

 The prosecution in Costa Rica alleges that the "senior government official" was President Rodríguez, and that the ICE official was José Antonio Lobo, who has agreed to testify against Rodríguez in exchange for immunity from prosecution.
 Valverde, Rodríguez, and seven other people were tried in Costa Rica for their alleged involvement in the kickback scheme.
 After long delays, the trial began in April 2010.
 The trial took many months, because 110 witnesses appeared before the judges.
 On 28 April 2011, Rodríguez Echeverría was sentenced to 5 years in prison for his participation in the kickback scheme.
 Moreover, he will not be able to serve in public office during 12 years.
-Miguel Angel Rodríguez sentenced to five years in prison-Spanish.
-The other defendants were also found guilty and received sentences ranging from two to 15 years of prison Three defendants will go directly to prison.
+The other defendants were also found guilty and received sentences ranging from two to 15 years of prison.

 In 2010 Alcatel-Lucent agreed to pay a fine of US$137.4 million to avoid US prosecution for alleged bribes paid in several countries, including Kenya, Taiwan and Costa Rica.
 In a separate deal with Costa Rican government, Alcatel-Lucent also agreed to pay a fine of US$10 million.
 The agreement with the Procuraduría General de la República, the legal representative of the Costa Rican state, is intended to compensate for the social damage brought about by the kickback scheme.
 Originally, the Procuraduria had demand a compensation of US$60 million.
 Reportedly, the Procuraduría will also pursue compensation from other people currently on trial.
 The compensation sought amounts to US$52 million.